morganstanley/Crossroads/doc/test_case_e.md

 # Tutorial - Package a python console application using the Crossroads tool packager
-As a user  I have a python application on my local windows machine which I would want to share with other developers using a local linux machine without them having to install any dependencies or framework inorder to run my application.
+As a user  I have a python application on my local windows machine which I would want to share with other developers so they can run on their local linux machine.
-This tutorial teaches you how to package a simple python console application with crossroads into a self-contained, executable file.
-The <code>crossroads</code> tool which is is a NuGet package that is installed from the .NET CLI, will generate a self-contained executable, making sure that others can install and run our package without having to install any dependencies.
+This tutorial teaches you how to package a simple python console application with crossroads into a self-contained file.
+The <code>crossroads</code> tool which is is a NuGet package that is installed from the .NET CLI, will generate a self-contained file, making sure that others can install and run the generated package.

 ## Pre-requisites
 <li>.Net runtime 6.0 or later version</li>